 West Bridgewater is a somewhat small town located in the state of Massachusetts.
-With a population of 7,094 people and two constituent neighborhoods, West Bridgewater is the 217th largest community in Massachusetts.
-West Bridgewater has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 7,281 people and two constituent neighborhoods, West Bridgewater is the 217th largest community in Massachusetts.
+West Bridgewater has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in West Bridgewater are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 West Bridgewater is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Bridgewater is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in West Bridgewater who work in office and administrative support (15.95%), management occupations (11.09%), and sales jobs (10.61%).
+Overall, West Bridgewater is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in West Bridgewater who work in office and administrative support (14.72%), management occupations (11.38%), and sales jobs (9.50%).

 Also of interest is that West Bridgewater has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in West Bridgewater in 2010 was $32,325, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $129,300 for a family of four.
-However, West Bridgewater contains both very wealthy and poor people as well.
+The per capita income in West Bridgewater in 2018 was $39,353, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $157,412 for a family of four.

 The people who call West Bridgewater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Bridgewater residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Bridgewater include Italian, English, French , and Swedish.
+Important ancestries of people in West Bridgewater include Irish, Italian, English, Portuguese, and Swedish.

 The most common language spoken in West Bridgewater is English.
 Other important languages spoken here include Spanish and French Creole.